juju/docs/src/en/getting-started.md

 ## Register or login to JAAS

-To connect to JAAS from the command line you'll need to login.
+To connect to JAAS from the command line you'll need to login to the JAAS controller.
 Enter the following command:

 ```bash
 juju register jimm.jujucharms.com